cartesi/honeypot/README.md

 File `config.h` must contain proper values for `CONFIG_ERC20_PORTAL_ADDRESS`, `CONFIG_ERC20_CONTRACT_ADDRESS`, and `CONFIG_ERC20_WITHDRAWAL_ADDRESS`.

+Please refer to [Deploying the DApp](#deploying-the-dapp) for more information about building and deploying the DApp on networks other than the local environment.

 ## Building the application

 To build the DApp for a local environment, simply execute: